 I gave a small shrug and a smile over at Isabella in reaction to her question.
 She smiled back at me as she stood up from where she had been sitting on her bed.

-“I understand, Abigail, you don’t want to tell your friends’ secrets.
-I’d be the same way; I shouldn’t have asked you that question.”
-Isabella said, and I felt immediately better that she understood.
+“I understand, Abigail, you don’t want to spill your friend's secrets.
+I’d be the same way; I shouldn’t have asked you that question,” Isabella said, and I felt immediately better that she understood.
 I didn’t want Michelle thinking that I had been spreading things about her, even to our roommate.

 “Listen, if you’re not actually doing anything and you don’t end up going down to the Quidditch pitch to watch the training, you’re welcome to come and join me down on the field.
-I’ll be sitting down there and reading a book in the sun, a few Ravenclaws might be joining me at some point, but if you want I’ll be down there.”
-She told me, she had her book in her hand and a pair of sunglasses in the other.
+I’ll be sitting down there and reading a book in the sun; a few Ravenclaws might be joining me at some point, but if you want I’ll be down there,” she told me.
+She had her book in her hand and a pair of sunglasses in the other.

 She gave me a smile before she bid me goodbye and left the room.

 Once she left the room, I looked down at the bag that I had just packed.
 I knew I should be going to the library and do homework, but in all honesty I was feeling quite lazy.